 Recipe Testers’ Reviews

-According to my Portuguese dad, I can make these pastéis de Nata again and again and again!
+According to my Portuguese dad, I can make these pasteis de nata again and again and again!
 I am pretty chuffed with how they turned out since I had doubts throughout the entire process of making these traditional tarts.
-First of all, Pasteis de Nata are the epitome of the classic Portuguese sweet treat.
-So no pressure!
+First of all, pasteis de nata are the epitome of the classic Portuguese sweet treat.
+So, no pressure!

-In following the recipe, when mixing the flour, salt and water in the stand mixer, my dough never achieved the soft pillowy stage I was hoping, or rather thinking, what it would be.
-My dough did pull away from the sides slightly, but remained sticky, hence I feel I should have added more flour which I didn’t at this stage.
-Doubt started to set-in!
-When working with the dough on the work surface, I needed to add a very generous amount of flour to stop the dough from sticking.
-At this stage I probably added so much flour that I actually increased the amount of flour added to the dough significantly.
+In following the recipe, when mixing the flour, salt, and water in the stand mixer, my dough never achieved the soft pillowy stage I was hoping, or rather thinking, what it would be.
+My dough did pull away from the sides slightly but remained sticky; hence I feel I should have added more flour, which I didn’t at this stage.

-I found working with the dough a test of extreme patience!
-I remained calm (yet doubtful) and just kept working with it gently.
-I was never able to achieve the 18-by-18-inch square, no matter how hard I tried.
-It was closer to 14 inches.
-The custard seemed quite thin and even though the recipe mentioned it would be so I had my doubts it would firm up into a creamy custard.
-While the tarts baked, the butter bubbled and oozed out of the dough and over the edge of the minis tin causing lots of smoke in the extremely hot oven.
-I baked the minis for 9 minutes and the custard was set and the pastry was golden brown.
-I expected the custard to have a brown speckled appearance (like the ones you buy commercially), but it remained an eggy yellow.
-For the larger tins, I baked the tarts for 15 minutes and they too remained an eggy yellow with a golden brown pasty.
+While the tarts baked, the butter bubbled and oozed out of the dough and over the edge of the minis tin, causing lots of smoke in the extremely hot oven.
+I baked the minis for 9 minutes, and the custard was set, and the pastry was golden brown.
+I expected the custard to have a brown-speckled appearance (like the ones you buy commercially), but it remained an eggy yellow.
+For the larger tins, I baked the tarts for 15 minutes, and they, too, remained an eggy yellow with a golden brown pasty.

-To my surprise, the pastry was super flaky and crispy, and it had that perfect crackly crunch that is the true mark of a great pastel de Nata!
+To my surprise, the pastry was super flaky and crispy, and it had that perfect crackly crunch that is the true mark of a great pastel de pata!
 And the custard?
 It set and was creamy, sweet, and deliciously perfect.

-When my Portuguese mom said they tasted just like the pastéis de Belem (the most famous and original Portuguese Custard Tarts), then I knew we had a winner!
 Talk about the best compliment ever!
 It was quite a bit of work to produce these little gems, but the end result was definitely worth the effort!

 About David Leite